To know the answers to these questions above, you must read this article. So let's get straight to it!

 FAQ About NTFS Allocation Unit Size

-The FAQs about NTFS Allocation Unit Size are given below to comprehend the topic better.
+The FAQs about NTFS Allocation Unit Size are below to better comprehend the topic.
 If you have further problems, continue to read.

 1. Does allocation unit size affect speed?